This is a tutorial with steps on how to create a bootable USB drive in Ubuntu from a .iso image file using the app Unetbootin.

 sudo apt-get install gparted.

-- Install Unetbootin (if not installed) using below commands:
+- Install Unetbootin (if not installed) using the below commands:

 sudo apt-get install unetbootin

-- In the Unetbootin window, select desired distribution and its version.
+- In the Unetbootin window, select the desired distribution and its version.

-- Select type of Disk Image type ISO and select the ISO file
+- Select the type of Disk Image type ISO and select the ISO file

 - Select the destination drive as USB Drive and select the mount path